How to Charge a Deep Cycle Battery Properly

 Choose the right charger voltage/amps.

-Once you know what type of charger you need, you need to pick one with the right amount of voltage and amps.
-For example, a 12V charger is compatible with a 12V battery.
+Once you know what type of charger you need, pick one with the right amount of voltage and amps.
+For example, a 12V charger is compatible with a 12V 100ah battery.
 Within the 12V battery category, you can choose from different charge currents (i.e. 4A, 10A, 20A).

 To choose the right amount of amps, check the amp hour (Ah) rating of your battery.
 Make sure the amp rating isn’t higher than the amp hour rating of your battery.
 Using a charger with an amp rating that is too high can damage your battery.